AgoraLab/agora-chat-uikit/customize_the_contact_details_page.md

         }
     ```

-- To customize the right side of the navigation bar button to display images, set `rightImages` in the above code to return the picture you want.
+- To customize the look of the button on the right side of the navigation bar, set `rightImages` in the above sample code to return the required image.
 Note that the order is 0, 1, 2.
-Whether to display the avatar on the left side of the navigation bar can be controlled by the `hiddenAvatar` parameter in the above code.
+Control whether to display the avatar on the left side of the navigation bar with the `hiddenAvatar` parameter.

 - To customize navigation and listen to the original navigation click event, override the `navigationClick` method and then perform the processing according to the corresponding click area.
 The sample code is as follows: